weirlab/Shawanah-Notebook/README.md

 #done

 #To make a figure, you can plot histograms in Excel or the program of your choice.

+## REPEAT LANDSCAPE FOR MOWA_IF09D02
+#set up environment, obtaining TE library and genome sequence
+mkdir ~/MOWA_IF09D02/RepeatMasker
+cd  ~/MOWA_IF09D02/RepeatMasker

+#Now get a copy of your repeat library and genome into this folder.

+cp  ~/MOWA_IF09D02/repeat_library/MOWA_IF09D02_repeat_library_withFicalbUracya.lib .
+cp ~/MOWA_IF09D02/genome/MOWA_IF09D02.fasta .

+#Now make a conda environment

+conda create --name RepeatMasker conda activate RepeatMasker conda install -c bioconda repeatmasker

+#Run repeatmasker

+conda activate RepeatMasker
+#RepeatMasker
+time RepeatMasker -no_is -lib MOWA_IF09D02_repeat_library_withFicalbUracya.lib -dir .
+MOWA_IF09D02.fasta -pa 23 -s -a -inv -gccalc -xsmall > MOWA_IF09D02_rmask.log #slow search, more sensitive
+#done

+less MOWA_IF09D02_rmask.log

+#Now, we can parse the results of RepeatMasker.

+#In these commands, you should change "1089534386" to be the length of your genome without Ns (which is reported by the RepeatMasker .tbl output file at the top)

+#requires perl with bio::SeqIO
+export PERLBREW_ROOT=/opt/perl5 #perlbrew will be installed in opt /opt/perl5/bin/perlbrew switch perl-5.30.0 #A sub-shell is launched with perl-5.30.0 as the activated perl.
+Run 'exit' to finish it.

+#redefine GENOME now

+#parse the out file to find amount of DNA masked
+time perl /home/0_PROGRAMS/Parsing-RepeatMasker-Outputs/parseRM.pl -i MOWA_IF09D02.fasta.out -p -g 1089534386 -r MOWA_IF09D02_repeat_library_withFicalbUracya.lib -v

+#parse the align file to make landscape graph
+time perl /home/0_PROGRAMS/Parsing-RepeatMasker-Outputs/parseRM.pl -i MOWA_IF09D02.fasta.align -g 1089534386 -r MOWA_IF09D02_repeat_library_withFicalbUracya.lib -m 0.0033 -l 100,1 -v
+#done

 ## REPORTABLE DATA FROM REPEAT LANDSCAPE:
 In the paper, I am reporting the fraction of the genome masked by each repeat class/family.